Senswriter vs. Atticus: Choosing the Smarter Writing & Formatting Workflow

 Does Atticus work on Windows?

 Yes.
-Atticus is a cross-platform tool that works on Windows, Mac, Linux, and Chromebooks through both a web browser and a dedicated desktop app.
+Atticus works on Windows, Mac, Linux, and Chromebooks through both a web browser and an installable app workflow.

 Can I work offline in Senswriter?